andyherzberg/r/README.md

-# welcome
+# WELCOME

-In the [docs](https://github.com/andyherzberg/r/tree/master/docs) folder you'll find r scripts and r noteooks
+* In the [docs folder](https://github.com/andyherzberg/r/tree/master/docs) you'll find r scripts and r noteooks
+* In the cheatsheet folder you find relevant cheatsheets